Description

 Tried: Run base64 -d directly on the original log file instead of the extracted block.

-The full log file contains non-base64 characters (spaces, colons, brackets, timestamps) between and around the encoded payload. base64 -d will either error out on the first invalid character or silently produce garbled binary output that does not match any valid image format.
-The extraction step is necessary to isolate the clean base64 string before decoding.
+The log file is full of non-base64 characters, spaces, colons, brackets, timestamps, sitting around the payload. base64 -d either errors on the first invalid character or quietly emits garbled binary that matches no image format.
+Extract the clean base64 string first.

 Tried: Use openssl enc -d -base64 instead of base64 -d to decode the block.

-openssl enc -d -base64 is stricter about whitespace and padding than GNU base64 - if the extracted block has any trailing newline issues or the length is not a multiple of 4, openssl will fail with a 'bad decrypt' or 'error reading input file' message.
-GNU base64 -d handles these edge cases more gracefully and is the standard tool for this task.
+openssl enc -d -base64 is stricter about whitespace and padding than GNU base64.
+Any trailing newline trouble, or a length that is not a multiple of 4, and openssl fails with a bad decrypt or input error.
+GNU base64 -d handles those cases gracefully and is the standard tool here.

 Learn more